This article was co-written by Elizabeth Kidd, BTG Labs' Custom Applications Scientist and Research and Development Chemist.

 We must redefine the industry standard of “clean”.

-At BTG Labs we have the experience and the equipment that can help you take control of your process.
-For immediate information about how to schedule a process walk so you can stop guessing and start managing your whole process, reach out to us using the the Contact Us form at the bottom of this page.
+At BTG Labs we have the experience and the equipment that can help you take control of your cleaning process.
+For more information about how you can stop guessing and start managing your whole process, download the our step-by-step eBook guide to addressing the sources of contamination plaguing your process: Checklist: Adhesion Failure Root-Cause Analysis for Manufacturers.